Azeved00/matrixcrdt/readme.md

 An implementation of an authenticated CRDT.
-A solution that extends CRDTs to environments with multiple Clients and multiple Replicas of the server.
+A solution that extends CRDTs to environments with multiple clients and multiple replicas of the server.

 ---

-## Table of Contents
--

-## Naming convention

 ## How to Use
-99% of the usecases are exposed through [invoke](https://www.pyinvoke.org/) tasks.
+99% of the use cases are exposed through [invoke](https://www.pyinvoke.org/) tasks.

-You can check the list of the tasks through:
+You can check the list of tasks through:
 ```bash
 invoke --list
 ```